 Canon 1D Mark IV versus Canon 5D Mark II

 The Canon EOS-1D Mark IV and the Canon EOS 5D Mark II are two professional cameras that were officially introduced, respectively, in October 2009 and September 2008.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark IV) and a full frame sensor.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark IV) and a full frame (5D Mark II) sensor.
 The 1D Mark IV has a resolution of 16 megapixel, whereas the 5D Mark II provides 21 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark IV and the Canon 5D Mark II.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1D Mark IV – represents the basis for the calculations across all the size and weight measures).